olle/serverside-todomvc/README.md

 In an answer to this question, and as an answer to a calling - we're doing just that!
 We have cloned the immensely popular [TodoMVC](http://http://todomvc.com) project, to re-build it in an old and familiar way.

-__This time, it's server-side__.
+__This time, it's server-side!__

 ## Getting Involved

 The doors are open.
-Anyone deeply in love with a server-side framework may join-in, clone-out and pull-out with requests to add to the list of example implementations.
+Anyone deeply in love with a server-side framework may join-in, clone-out and pull-request-away with ideas and contributions for the list of example implementations.

 We're also very grateful for suggestions, comments and constructive critisism on how to make each solution present the framework it uses in the best possible idiomatic way.

+### Some words on the way

+Even though this probably is more of a project for old farts, and of course made with a bit of tongue-in-cheek.
+I think it's interesting to provide example implementations that still push the envelope of using the most modern _language features_ possible.

 ## License

-This project is a derivative work of the great [TodoMVC](http://http://todomvc.com) project, so we stay with the MIT License (please see the file LICENSE).
+This project is a derivative work of the great [TodoMVC](http://http://todomvc.com) project, so we stay with the MIT License (please see the LICENSE file for more detailed information).

 We also whish to aknowledge the [authors](https://github.com/tastejs/todomvc/blob/gh-pages/readme.md#team) and [contributors](https://github.com/tastejs/todomvc/graphs/contributors) of the original project.